KUJP-code/KU-wiki/src/content/docs/setsumeikai/sm_testing_en.md

 ## 4. Add the inquiries to Google Sheets

-Finally, to import inquiries to the Google Sheets, go to [this folder](https://drive.google.com/drive/folders/1q8jnRZbL93Y9PHjRwTNZCYA9jXAnqhUe) and open the sheet corresponding to your school.
+Finally, to import inquiries to the Google Sheets, go to <a href="https://drive.google.com/drive/folders/1q8jnRZbL93Y9PHjRwTNZCYA9jXAnqhUe" target="_blank">this folder</a> and open the sheet corresponding to your school.

-Click the green button, and authorize it to access your data.
+Click the green button (①HP 情報取得), and authorize it to access your data.
 Then click the button once again.
 You should see the inquiries you created appear on the sheet after some time.

 Inquiries will also be automatically imported at around 4pm every day.